jiddon/resume/jpi_cv.md

 :   **Senior Applied Fellow**\
     *[CERN](https://home.cern/) - Geneva, CH*

+    - Working on the operations and DAQ development of the ATLAS [pixel and IBL detectors](https://atlas.cern/Discover/Detector/Inner-Detector), maximising acquisition of quality data from the 24/7 LHC running schedule by minimising dead time to below 0.1%.
+    - Debugging and fixing detector modules with electrical, software, configuration or radiation-damaged-induced problems.
-    >Working on the operations and DAQ development of the ATLAS [pixel and IBL detectors](https://atlas.cern/Discover/Detector/Inner-Detector).
-Created a tool to monitor detector parameters over time, prompting systematic re-tunes and aiding the debugging process of problematic modules.
-Designed a software package to increase the flexibility of the DAQ software and increase the speed with which the on-call shifter can react to problems.
-Performing hardware interventions and pixel run manager shifts.
-Currently Deputy Pixel Run Coordinator.\
+    - Designed a software package to increase the flexibility of the DAQ software and increase the speed with which the on-call shifter can react to problems.
+    - Performing hardware interventions and Pixel Run Manager shifts.
+On-call detector expert.
+    - Currently Pixel Deputy Run Coordinator (6 month position).\

 Oct 2017 - Jul 2022
 :   **PhD in Physics**\
     *University of Liverpool / CERN*

-    >Work concerned the construction, commissioning and performance measurements of the [Inner Tracking System Upgrade of ALICE](https://cerncourier.com/a/alice-tracks-new-territory/) at the LHC.
-Employed by both the University of Liverpool (2 years) and CERN (2.5 years).
-Involved in the construction and characterisation of silicon detector modules and staves made of Monolithic Active Pixel Sensors in University of Liverpool / Daresbury Laboratory clean rooms.
-Wrote the testing software for the fully integrated tracking system at CERN and verified its performance before installation around the LHC beam pipe.
-Gathered the first real particle tracks and made the first measurement of the detection efficiency.
+    - Work concerned with the construction, commissioning and performance measurements of the [Inner Tracking System Upgrade of ALICE](https://cerncourier.com/a/alice-tracks-new-territory/) at the LHC, the largest and most granular Monolithic Active Pixel Sensor (MAPS) tracking detector ever built.
+    - Employed by both the University of Liverpool (2 years) and CERN (2.5 years).
+    - Constructed and tested MAPS detector modules and staves in The University of Liverpool and Daresbury Laboratory clean rooms, with a 98% yield.
+    - Wrote the testing software for the fully integrated tracking system at CERN and verified the performance of its 13 billion channels before installation around the LHC beam pipe.
+    - Gathered the first real particle tracks (5 million cosmic muons) and used these to make the first measurement of the detection efficiency.

 Sep 2014 - Sep 2015
-:   **Hitch Representitive**\
+:   **Hitch Representative**\
     *Link Community Development*

-    >Leader of the Hitch charity scheme in Liverpool
+    - Leader of the Hitch charity scheme in Liverpool, helping 6 teams raise funding for Link Community Development by hitchhiking from Liverpool to Morocco.

 ## Education